 Kids 4 Vets has come a long way since the beginning and I never could have done this without help.
 Kids 4 Vets is a team effort.
 Read below about the family, friends, mentors, and veterans who have volunteered their time to make this project a success.

-My name is Libby and I am going into 8th grade next year.
-My favorite activities include tennis, running, ballet, and photography.
+My name is Libby and I am going into my freshman year of high school next year.
+My favorite activities include tennis, running, and photography.
 As you probably know, I have never been in the military and I am not an expert on veterans.
 But I do know that veterans and their families have made many sacrifices to protect freedoms we enjoy every day.
 For example, I get to go to school and to get an education.
 When I'm 16 I will be able to drive.
 I can speak my mind and can even develop my own website (like this).
 When I am 18, I will have the right to vote, and I can go to whatever church I want.
 All because our active military and veterans choose to serve our country and protect those freedoms and many more.

 My dad's dad, served as a naval officer in Vietnam.
 My aunt was born while he was in Vietnam and he didn't even get to meet her until she was 9 weeks old!